 And please understand that this is the same for any kind of small/local business in any area.

 This makes local SEO important to every small business out there.
+Especially with the advancements in voice search technology in recent years.
 This is obviously a big deal for small businesses as they can now get shown on page one of Google in their local area!